Electronic resources: terms and conditions of use

 • systematically or substantially print, copy, or download licensed materials;

-• use robots, spiders, or other automated means to download licensed materials;
+• use robots, spiders, scripts, AI tools, or other automated means to access or download licensed materials;

-• allow anyone other than EUR students, faculty, or staff to access licensed materials (for example, through password sharing);
+• allow anyone other than EUR students, faculty, or staff to access licensed materials (for example, sharing login credentials);

-• remove, obscure, or deface copyright or trademark notices from licensed materials.
+• remove, obscure, or alter copyright, trademark, or other proprietary notices contained in licensed materials.

-Questions regarding the allowable use of specific electronic resources or licensed materials may be directed to the Copyright Information Point.
+If you have questions about the permitted use of a specific electronic resource or licensed material, please contact the Copyright Information Point.

 Compare @count study programme